JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/examples.md

 which you can find for example [here](http://www.cmls.polytechnique.fr/perso/golse/Surveys/FGIcmp03.pdf).

 ## Semi-Periodic Billiard
-`DynamicalBilliards.jl` allows for your system to be periodic in only some specific directions.
+`DynamicalBilliards` allows for your system to be periodic in only some specific directions.
 For example, the following code produces a billiard that is periodic in only the x-direction: